fiskaltrust/interface-doc/doc/appendix-de-kassensichv/reference-tables/reference-tables.md

 ### DSFinV-K export

+You can downloade the current version of the DSFinV-K specification [here](https://www.bzst.de/DE/Unternehmen/Aussenpruefungen/DigitaleSchnittstelleFinV/digitaleschnittstellefinv_node.html).

-This chapter explains how the DSFinV-K export is structured, explains how the previously described input values are mapped by fisklatrust to the files and data of the DSFinV-K export and defines how additional, for the DSFInV-K required, values can be submitted to the fiskaltrust middleware.
+Based on the the current version of the DSFinV-K specification, this chapter explains how the DSFinV-K export is structured, shows how the previously described input values are mapped by fisklatrust to the files and data of the DSFinV-K export and defines how additional, for the DSFInV-K required, values can be sent to the fiskaltrust middleware.
 Furthermore, it describes how the marking of actions (DE: Vorgänge) can be made by connecting business actions (DE: Geschäftsvorfälle) and other procedures, occurrences and events (DE: Andere Vorgänge).

 #### Structure

-The DSFinV-K export is divided into the following sections:
+The DSFinV-K export is divided into the following sections/modules:

 - Single recordings module (DE: Einzelaufzeichnungsmodul)
 - Master data module (DE: Stammdatenmodul)